Code First Multiple DB Context Migration

 }

-Once you have defined your own DbContext in startup file we will apply migration that will create tables in database.
-Execute below commands from PowerShell console.
+Once you have defined your own DbContext in the startup file, we will apply migration that will create tables in the database.
+Execute the below commands from a PowerShell console.
 Make sure to be in MultipleDbContextExample

 Default Db migration from MultipleDbContextExample